aniruddhha/python-training-43be6296c438424db50d31dd91e5191e/week-6/README.md

 # Food Vendor Basic CRM

 ## The week-6 is dedicated for project implementation having features would be as below
+> End Users will be calling the Food Vendor(who is the user of our software)
+> Food Vendor will ask customer id i.e. mobile number and place the order
+> Each new customer will be registered first and then order will be placed

+### User Stories as Follows
 - As an user, I would like to have login/registration screen
 - As an user, I would like to have dashboard
 - As an user, I would like to have customer module